ShriyansSharma27/Spam_mail_detection/README.md

 # Usage

-  - It is recommended that all the dependencies are downloaded for the project to be used properly
+  - Run pip install -r requirements.txt to install all dependencies required to run the code
   - The logistic regression model may be time consuming since it does not use NumPy vectorization
   - Several commented print statements are provided to observe the performance of the two models
   - Content of mail.txt can be modified to test the two models